NextLevelBERT: Masked Language Modeling with Higher-Level Representations for Long Documents: Results

 NextLevelBERT and Nomic Embed appear to best handle the BookSum dataset.
 BookSum full-text chapters are much longer than their respective summaries.
 Additionally, there are often multiple similar chapters from the same book, which can be difficult to distinguish due to the shared topic and character names.
 The Avg.\ SBERT approach serves as a strong baseline while the basic SBERT-MiniLM model falls off, indicating that processing the entire text length is crucial for this task.
 We attribute the poor performance of the Longformer model on BookSum to the fact that it is trained for classification tasks rather than providing general document embeddings.

-On the MuLD-Mov.\ dataset, four out of seven NextLevel models as well as Nomic Embed are able to surpass chance level (58\%, i.e., a majority class classifier).
+On the MuLD-Mov.\ dataset, five out of seven NextLevel models as well as Nomic Embed are able to surpass chance level (58\%, i.e., a majority class classifier).
 All other models fail to do so, even the Avg.\ SBERT baseline, which does well on the other datasets.
-Notably, our sentence-based NextLevelBERT also outperforms the Longformer baseline from \citet{hudson_muld_2022} (82.58 F1), the original benchmark paper, without any task-specific preprocessing.
+Notably, our sentence-based and 256er-chunked NextLevelBERT models also outperform the Longformer baseline from \citet{hudson_muld_2022} (82.58 F1), the original benchmark paper, without any task-specific preprocessing.
 To attain their score, the authors first extracted the most important passages based on character name frequency.
 We hypothesize that a good performance on MuLD is dependent on a model's ability to process the entire text as well as exchange contextual information internally.

-On the QuALITY dataset, Nomic Embed is the strongest model, presumably due to its sufficient context size and the fact that it can provide token-level details to answer the questions.
-The Avg.\ SBERT baseline reaches a higher accuracy than NextLevelBERT.
+On the QuALITY dataset, Nomic Embed is the strongest model, presumably due to its sufficient context size for this dataset and the fact that it can provide token-level details to answer the questions.
+The Avg.\ SBERT baselines mostly reach a higher accuracy than NextLevelBERT.
 Since the chunks that are mean-pooled by Avg.\ SBERT are also the inputs to NextLevelBERT, a lower performance suggests that NextLevelBERT may actively disregard some of the incoming information.
 This is likely due to the fact that during pretraining, NextLevelBERT learned to focus on reconstructing general events and to ignore local details that would be hard to predict from the chunk-level context.
 QuALITY consists of questions such as ``Why does Joseph lie about the water supply?'', which require non-trivial consideration of local details.
 In general, this is a difficult dataset for all the tested models and the results are generally barely above the chance level of 25\%.
 This is partly reflected in the dataset's leaderboard\footnote{\url{https://nyu-mll.github.io/quality/}}, where end-to-end encoder-only models without additional preprocessing or fine-tuning on related datasets report similar accuracy.
 The dataset's current SOTA mostly relies on large ($\geq$7B) decoder-only models, training on a large-scale task-specific reading comprehension corpus, and/or retrieval augmentation.

+For the same effective context size of 8,192 tokens, Nomic Embed outperforms NextLevelBERT-16 on all datasets.
+This and the overall results indicate that NextLevelBERT makes heavy use of the pretrained encoder model's ability to contextualize the incoming chunk's text.
+Smaller chunk sizes, such as 16, likely limit this effectiveness.